manny-uncharted/ansible-learning/README.md

 ### Copying files to target hosts
-In this case we will use the ansible-playbook command to run the playbook that copies a file to the target host.
+In this case, we will use the ansible-playbook command to run the playbook that copies a file to the target host.
 - Create a sample file
     ```
     cat > /tmp/test-file.txt